 Because of these issues…

-Once you have located a desirable breeder you should then ask them for appropriate documentation.
-They should have written confirmation from the Orthopedic Foundation for Animals and the Canine Eye Registration Foundation – both of which should clear your pup’s parents of any hip or elbow dysplasia, heart and thyroid disease or eye problems (in particular Progressive Retinal Atrophy.)
+Once you have found a good breeder, could you ask them for appropriate documentation?
+They should have written confirmation from the Orthopedic Foundation for Animals and the Canine Eye Registration Foundation, clearing your pup’s parents of hip or elbow dysplasia, heart and thyroid disease, and eye problems like Progressive Retinal Atrophy.
+A knowledgeable Bullmastiff breeder may also provide you with the puppy’s parents’ DNA information and a certificate from the American Temperament Test Society.

 And…

-For more information on who we feel currently offers the “Best” pet insurance policies in the industry, feel free to check out our Best Pet Insurance Companies article.
+For more information on who we feel currently offers the “Best” pet insurance policies, please check out our Best Pet Insurance Companies article.

 I will love to know how to train my mastiff to be calm and obedient